binaryphile/sales.diditbetter.com/partials/referral-program-description.md

-### DidItBetter.com Affiliate Referral Agent Program
+### DidItBetter Referral Program

 Our Affiliate Referral Agent program is for people who refer customers to our web store.
 For every user that makes a purchase, you receive 5% of the pre-tax total price.
 We handle the customer relationship and support thereafter.

-As a DidItBetter.com Affiliate Referral Agent, you're eligible for these benefits:
+As a DidItBetter Referral Agent, you're eligible for these benefits:

 * **Named account manager** - Every partner has an inside advocate you